 To pay the fee for the residence permit at the Consular Office, the applicant must complete all the fields of, and sign, two copies of Form 790-052, ticking box 2.1 (initial temporary residence permit).

 11. An empty prepaid Canada Post XPRESS POST envelope to send you the passport with the visa.
 Please write down your mailing address in the envelope.
-If you want to pick the passport up in person, please include a note with your application stating that you will pick it up.
-Be reminded that ONLY the applicant can pick up their passport, unless they are minors.

 NOTE FOR APPLICANT TRAVELLING WITH MINORS: